Typical thermalization of low-entanglement states

-In this work, we provide this important missing piece of the puzzle by proving thermalization of low-entanglement states.
 We address this by studying states in an analog of the micro-canonical ensemble which is allowed to have support on the whole energy spectrum.
-Building upon and extending the work of Ref.~\cite{Brandao_2015}, we show that, under precise and physically meaningful conditions, these states are locally equivalent to Gibbs states.
-We later show, generalizing the seminal work of Ref.~\cite{Reimann_2016}, that such states crucially arise from the \mbox{long-time} dynamics of low-entanglement initial states under typical Hamiltonians.
-Our typicality transformation consists of a unitary operation that randomly mixes eigenstates with nearby energies.
+Building upon and extending the work of Ref.~\cite{brandao_2015}, we show that, under precise and physically meaningful conditions, these states are locally equivalent to Gibbs states.
+We later show that such states arise from the \mbox{long-time} dynamics of low-entanglement initial states under typical Hamiltonians.
+Our typicality transformation, defining the ensemble of random Hamiltonians, consists of a unitary operation that randomly mixes eigenstates with nearby energies.
 Related transformations have been introduced in Ref.~\cite{Foini_2019} to compute higher order correlation functions under a generalized version of the ETH stemming from local (in energy) unitary invariance, and this has been connected to the theory of free probability in Ref.~\cite{Pappalardi_2022}.
 In our work, we explicitly demonstrate how such a transformation leads to equilibrium states being locally indistinguishable from thermal states.
-Moreover, by bounding the energy difference between eigenstates that get mixed, we elucidate how the original Hamiltonian is related to the transformed one.
-More specifically, given a local Hamiltonian $H$ and an initial low-entanglement state $\rho$, we define an ensemble of random Hamiltonians such that, if $H'$ is a Hamiltonian drawn from this ensemble: 1. the Gibbs states of $H$ and $H'$ are locally indistinguishable, and 2. with overwhelming probability the equilibrium state resulting from the unitary evolution $\ee^{-\ii H't}\rho \ee^{\ii H't}$ is locally indistinguishable from said Gibbs state.
-In addition, we give an assumption under which the dynamics of $H$ and $H'$ are indistinguishable in the short-time regime.
-This new kind of Hamiltonian-typicality approach is rooted in physical grounds: it is unrealistic to have a system specified to infinite precision.
-This approach relaxes and overcomes the common idea that thermalization has to be proven for all Hamiltonians, but rather, it turns out to be typical for an overwhelming portion of meaningful settings.
+Moreover, by elucidating how the original Hamiltonian is related to the transformed one, we motivate a meaningful, operational interpretation of our Hamiltonian-typicality approach: Given a physical system in the right conditions, one can find a local Hamiltonian $H$ which well describes the dynamics.
+Nevertheless, there is a host of other models $H'$ which, if $H$ is well behaved, describe very similar dynamics as well as equilibrium properties, and are close to $H$.
+But $H$ cannot be known to infinite precision.
+This operational uncertainty can be modeled by our Hamiltonian ensemble.